British Soap Awards 2018: winners in full

 - Maisie Smith (Tiffany Butcher, EastEnders)

-- Isobel Steele (Liv Flaherty, Emmerdale)
+- Isobel Steele (Liv Flaherty, Emmerdale) – WINNER!

 - Ela-May Dermican (Leah Barnes, Hollyoaks)